 Your personal statement should be exactly that — personal.
-This is your opportunity to tell us about yourself — your hopes, ambitions, life experiences, inspirations.
-We encourage you to take your time on this assignment.
+This is your opportunity to tell us about yourself — your hopes, ambitions, life experiences and inspirations.
 Be open.
 Be reflective.
 Find your individual voice and express it honestly.

-As you respond to the essay prompts, think about the admissions and scholarship officers who will read your statement and what you want them to understand about you.
+Think of it as your interview with the admissions office.
 While your personal statement is only one of many factors we consider when making our admission decision, it helps provide context for the rest of your application.

 All applicants must respond to two essay prompts — the general prompt and either the freshman or transfer prompt, depending on your status.

-- Responses to your two prompts must be a maximum of 1,000 words total.
+- Responses to your two prompts must not exceed 1,000 words total.

 - Allocate the word count as you wish.
 If you choose to respond to one prompt at greater length, we suggest your shorter answer be no less than 250 words.